Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Honors in Religious Studies

 Honors research in Religious Studies is established by consultation between the student and the department.
-In addition to the courses required for a major, the honors program requires the one-hour junior honors tutorial, Religious Studies 399, and the senior honors tutorials, Religious Studies 495-496, in which the student will be guided in the research and writing of an honors paper.
+In addition to the courses required for a major, the honors program requires the one-hour junior honors tutorial (Religious Studies 399), and the senior honors tutorials (Religious Studies 495-496), in which the student will be guided in the research and writing of an honors paper.
+Students are invited to contact the department chair for more details.

 Printed from: https://catalog.rhodes.edu/programs-study/religious-studies/honors-religious-studies